 They might even scout you for their very own project or label.

 - Make sure when you submit your music that it is mixed and mastered properly.

-You only want your best content getting promoted (if chosen).
+You only want your best content to get promoted (if chosen).

 Make sure to keep your ears open for any indication of a possibility to get your music heard.

 If you don’t hear it when listening to their show, they most likely post all the dates on their personal page, so always be vigilant.

 Submitting your music to blogs, streaming services, licensing libraries, curators, labels, etc. can be extremely daunting.